plone/documentation/docs/contributing/index.md

 For large edits, first follow the instructions in {doc}`setup-build`.

 Once you have your environment set up, then you can follow the standard practice for making a pull request.
-This practice differs depending on whether you are making contributions to only the core `documentation` files or `volto` files as well.
+This practice differs depending on whether you are making contributions to only the core `documentation` files, or `plone.restapi` and `volto` files as well.

 (contributing-documentation-only-label)=

 ### Working with only the `plone/documentation` repository

-This section describes how to make contributions to files in the `plone/documentation` repository only, and excludes `plone/volto/docs` files.
+This section describes how to make contributions to files in the `plone/documentation` repository only, and excludes files in `submodules/plone.restapi/docs` and `submodules/volto/docs`.

 1. From the project root directory, sync your local `6-dev` branch with its remote.
     You might need to resolve conflicts.